Motion#

 move for#

-The move for block moves the drone in four specific directions for a specific distance using the current move velocity.
+The move for stack block moves the drone in four specific directions for a specific distance using the current move velocity.

 move forward for 200 mm stack block#